shamunda/Plumi-Install-Script-for-CentOS6.x-x64/README.md

 I REPEAT: It's highly recommended you run these scripts on a "clean minimal install" of CentOS 6.x.

-Being new to the whole bash scripting thing so things are kludged.
+Being new to the whole bash scripting thing some things are kludged.
 Eventually I'll try my hand at Python and see if we can't make this proper.

 There are no provisions for trapping for errors, etc.

-However on a clean system, these scripts should get you up and running, other things break but hopefully with everyones help we can clear it up.
+However on a clean system, these scripts should get you up and running, other things break, but not enough to be show stopper.
+Hopefully with the help fo the community we can clean it up.

 Running the scripts
 ===================